WECP-LD

-WECP-LD (channel 21) is a low-power television station in Panama City, Florida, United States, affiliated with CBS and MyNetworkTV.
-It is owned by Gray Television alongside dual NBC/CW+ affiliate WJHG-TV (channel 7).
+WECP-LD (channel 21) is a low-power television station in Panama City, Florida, United States, affiliated with CBS, MyNetworkTV, and Telemundo.
+It is owned by Gray Media alongside NBC affiliate WJHG-TV (channel 7).
 The two stations share studios on Front Beach Road/SR 30 in Panama City Beach; WECP-LD's transmitter is located on SR 20 in unincorporated Youngstown, Florida.

 Due to its low-power status, WECP's broadcast range is effectively limited to Panama City and surrounding areas in Bay County.
 In order to expand its off-air broadcasting reach, it is simulcast in 16:9 widescreen standard definition on WJHG-TV's third digital subchannel (7.3) from the same transmitter site.